 Advanced search and why the pros use it

-This is how the Advanced Search page looks like
+This is what the Advanced Search page looks like:

 You'll notice that Advanced search is made up of different sections.